SiEPIC-Kits/rasbpi_qontrol_server/README.md

 # rasbpi_qontrol_server

 A simple library for a remote server connected to a Qontrol unit.
-Clients can connect in two ways, terminal-mode or command-mode, and make calls to the server for the Qontrol unit.
+Clients can connect in two ways, terminal-mode or as a class, and make calls to the server for the Qontrol unit.
 The server will respond the result as a string.
 Terminal-mode keeps an open connection and responses are returned in a sentence structure for readability/demos.
 Command-mode will open a connection that sends a single command and waiting for the response, then closes the connection.
 The responses for command mode are returned as their float values.

 The server allows up to 5 connections at once, this might effect the usage of the Qontrol unit, please adjust to your own needs.